A Jacquet-Langlands functor for $p$-adic locally analytic representations: Introduction

 \subsubsection{Cohomology of towers of rigid spaces}

 In this paragraph we explain the results of \cref{SubsecLocAnTower} about locally analytic vectors of period sheaves in towers of rigid spaces.
-Let $\Perfd$ be the category of perfectoid spaces and $\Perf\subset \Perfd$ the full subcategory of perfectoid spaces in characteristic $p$.
-Following \cite{scholze2022etale} we see $\Perfd$ and $\Perf$ as sites endowed with the $v$-topology.
-Let $\Perf_{\varpi}$ be the category of perfectoid spaces in characteristic $p$ endowed with a fixed pseudo-uniformizer $\varpi$, and with maps preserving the pseudo-uniformizer.
-We can define different period sheaves as follows:
+Let $\Perfd$ be the category of perfectoid spaces and let $\Perf\subset \Perfd$ be the full subcategory of perfectoid spaces in characteristic $p$, seen as sites for the $v$-topology introduced in \cite{scholze2022etale}.
+There are structural sheaves $\widehat{\s{O}}$ and $\widehat{\s{O}}^{+}$, as well as a Fontaine period sheaf $\bb{A}_{\inf}$ mapping an affinoid perfectoid $\Spa(R,R^+)\in \Perfd$ to $R$, $R^{+}$ and $W(R^{\flat,+})$ respectively.
+Let $\Perf_{\varpi}$ be the category of perfectoid spaces in characteristic $p$ endowed with a fixed pseudo-uniformizer $\varpi$, and with maps preserving the pseudo-uniformizer and let $I=[s,r]\subset (0,\infty)$ be a compact interval with rational ends.
+One obtains a period sheaf $\bb{B}_I$ on $\Perf_{\varpi}$ by sending an affinoid perfectoid $\Spa(R,R^+)\in \Perf_{\varpi}$ in characteristic $p$ with fixed pseudo-uniformizer to the rational localization